-Field Value or Value constraint Version Version 3 Serial Number Unique value per Issuer DN Signature Algorithm md5RSA or sha1RSA: Certificate signatures produced using these algorithms shall comply with RFC 3279.
-Use of sha-1WithRSAEncryption shall be given strong preference over md5WithRSAEncryption.
-Issuer Common Name (CN) = CA Name Distinguished Name Organizational Unit (OU) = "Certification Services Division" or "Thawte Certification" Organization (O) = "Thawte Consulting cc" or "Thawte Consulting" or "Thawte" Locality (L) = "Cape Town" except for the Thawte Timestamping CA which includes "Durbanville" State or Province (P) = "Western Cape" Country (C) = $"ZA"$ E-Mail (E) = Used for Root CAs only (excluding the Thawte Timestamping CA).
-Contains a contact e-mail address for the CA. Valid From Universal Coordinate Time base.
+Field Value or Value constraint Version Version 3 Serial Number Unique value per Issuer DN Signature md5RSA or sha1RSA: Certificate signatures produced using these Algorithm algorithms shall comply with RFC 3279.
+Use of sha- 1WithRSAEncryption shall b md5WithRSAEncryption.
+Issuer Common Name (CN) = CA Name Distinguished Name Organizational Unit (OU) = "Certification Services Division" or "Thawte Certification" Organization (O) = "Thawte Consulting cc" or "Thawte Consulting" or "Thawte" Locality (L) = "Cape Town" except for the Thawte Timestamping CA which in "Durbanville" State or Province (P) = "Western Cape" Country $(C) = $ "ZA" E-Mail (E) = Used for Root CAs only ( the Thawte Timestamping C Contains a contact e-mail address for the CA. Valid From Universal Coordinate Time base.
 Synchronized to Master Clock of U.S. Naval Observatory.
 Encoded in accordance with RFC 2459.
 Valid To Universal Coordinate Time base.
-Synchronized to Master Clock of U.S. Naval Observatory.
-Encoded in accordance with RFC 2459.
-The validity period will be set in accordance with the constraints specified in CPS § 6.3.2.
-Subject Distinguished Name Populated in accordance with CPS §3.1.1.
-Subject Public Key Encoded in accordance with RFC 2459 using the RSA algorithm and key lengths of at least 512 bits in accordance with CPS § 6.1.5 (except for SGC SuperCerts which require a key length of at least 1024 bits).
-Signature Generated and encoded in accordance with RFC 2459.
+Synchronized to Master Clock of U.S. in accordance with RFC 2459.
+The validity period will be set in accordance with the constraints specified in 0.1: CPS § 6.3.2.
+Subject Distinguished Populated in accordance with CPS §3.1.1.
+Name Subject Public Key 2459 using the RSA algorithm and key lengths of at least 512 bits in accordance with CPS § 6.1.5 (except for SGC SuperCerts which require a key length of at least 1024 bits).
+Signature Generated and encoded in accord ance with RFC 2459.